-Throughput on the Alberta Pipelines averaged 416,673 bbls/d in 2008, compared to the 2007 average throughput of 422,700 bbls/d.
-The modest 1.4% decrease in throughput was largely due to various outages at connected plants.
-Pembina has scheduled two new connections for completion in 2009 and it expects these new connections to bring additional volumes to the Alberta Pipelines.
+Throughput on the Alberta Pipelines averaged 373,956 bbls/d in 2009, compared to the 2008 average throughput of 416,673 bbls/d.
+The 10% decrease in throughput was largely due to the impact of falling commodity prices, high royalty rates and the economic downturn which led to a significant drop in exploratory and in-fill drilling.
+Pembina has scheduled two new connections for completion in 2010.
+Increased industry activity is becoming evident in 2010 and Pembina is in discussion with producers who anticipate rapid exploitation of these developments, particularly those in the Cardium formation in Alberta.
+Pembina anticipates these developments along with the scheduled new connections to bring additional volumes to the Alberta Pipelines in 2010.

-The Alberta Pipelines generated revenue of \$224.3 million in 2008, up from \$216.4 million in 2007, a 3.5% increase.
-The first full year of operation of the Drayton Valley product segregation facilities in 2008 contributed to higher revenues on the Alberta Pipelines.
-See " - Conventional Pipelines - Alberta Pipelines - Drayton Valley Pipeline" below.
-Average revenue per barrel on the Alberta Pipelines of \$1.47 in 2008 was up seven cents per barrel compared to the average of \$1.40 in 2007.
-Higher per barrel revenue on the Alberta Pipelines was partially attributable to increased receipts from newer connections with higher tariffs and an increase in flow through of operating expenses to customers.
+The Alberta Pipelines generated revenue of \$222.4 million in 2009, down from \$224.3 million in 2008, a 0.8% decrease.
+Average revenue per barrel on the Alberta Pipelines of \$1.60 in 2009 was up 13 cents per barrel compared to the average of \$1.47 in 2008.
+Higher per barrel revenue on the Alberta Pipelines was largely attributable to higher tariffs implemented to offset volume declines but net of lower operating expenses passed through to customers.